Piano lessons in St. Paul. Beginning to advanced children and adults welcome!

 Priscilla Previl-Stilwell

-Available: Tuesday and Thursday from 3:00-8:00 PM.
-Saturday from 10:00-3:00 PM
+Available: Tuesday, Wednesday, Thursday from 3:00-8:00 PM.

 Teaching music since 1991 and performing nearly her whole life, Priscilla Previl-Stilwell brings a unique perspective to the world of music education.
 She has studied at the university level classical vocal performance, jazz studies, composition, contemporary performance, and hip-hop studies, and is currently pursuing a doctorate in Worship Studies, researching the impact of national and cultural arts and expression on immigrant and indigenous religious communities.
 Her philosophy of teaching and that of life overlap in the strong belief that creative expression is vital to personal and community development.